-Please be advised that Coleraine Borough Council is currently implementing an Environmental Improvement Scheme at Whiterocks beach and adjacent dunelands, due for completion in late Spring 2014.
+Please be advised that Coleraine Borough Council is currently implementing an Environmental Improvement Scheme at Whiterocks beach and adjacent dunelands, due for completion in late Summer 2014.
 The scheme involves redesign and resurfacing of the main car park, resurfacing of the overspill car parks, new board walk access point on to beach, viewing platform, toilet block extension incorporating showers for watersports users, and an off-road walking section of the Ulster Way/Causeway Coast Way eastwards from the site along the cliff tops towards Magheracross car park.
-Currently car parking spaces in the main car park are restricted due to site works - please be prepared to use alternative car parks.

 Whiterocks Beach, forming the eastern end of the East Strand/Curran Strand beach and within walking distance of the busy resort of Portrush, is famous for its white chalk cliffs.

 Whiterocks Beach is a very popular location for surfing and surf kayaking owing to the presence of large strong powerful waves throughout much of the year.
 It is also a very popular beach for walkers, dog walkers and horse riders.

 The nearest facility is the Royal Court Hotel, overlooking the Whiterocks, located close to the access road to the beach.

 Free parking (approx. 120 spaces - height restriction barrier at main car park) is available in the main car park adjacent to the beach, and a couple of overflow car parks situated within the dunes.

 From 1st May to 30th Sept restrictions for dogs apply to certain sections of this beach (check signs at beach entrance or www.colerainebc.gov.uk for further information).

 2014 Season: RNLI lifeguard service available as follows: May & June - Weekends only (11am - 7pm): 21st June to 7th Sept - Daily (11am - 7pm).